aws/aws-security-services-best-practices/docs/en/guides/guardduty/index.md

 Few Considerations

-1. Automatic Activation:
+Automatic Activation:

-   * ETD is automatically turned on for all GuardDuty accounts.
+1. ETD is automatically turned on for all GuardDuty accounts.
-   * No manual activation is required for ETD.
+2. No manual activation is required for ETD.
-   * ETD is at no additional cost.
+3. TD is at no additional cost.

-2. S3 Protection:
+S3 Protection:

-   * Remains a separate feature from ETD.
+1. Remains a separate feature from ETD.
-   * Must be enabled if desired.
+2. Must be enabled if desired.
-   * Not automatically activated with ETD.
+3. Not automatically activated with ETD.

-3. Functionality:
+Functionality:

-   * ETD enhances GuardDuty's threat detection capabilities automatically.
+1. ETD enhances GuardDuty's threat detection capabilities automatically.
-   * Works alongside other GuardDuty features, including optional S3 Protection.
+2. Works alongside other GuardDuty features, including optional S3 Protection.

 Visit the Extended Threat Detection page under Protection plans in the GuardDuty console.
 Make sure that Extended Threat Detection is enabled.